Submitted by lexa on

 With D4s camera Nikon introduced the new file format they refer to as RAW Size S NEF.

 If you are want to see how different settings for NEF compression, bits per sample, and Image area affect the file size, the list is in a tab-separated D4s_Modes.txt.
-The NEF files listed are ihttp://updates.rawdigger.com/data/D4s/.
+The NEF files listed are in http://updates.rawdigger.com/data/D4s/.

 If you are interested in the detective story, here goes.
 We will be using sNEF as a shortcut to Nikon’s “RAW Size S” term.